IBSim/VirtualLab/docs/source/contributing.rst

 :bash:`Docker build -t <image-name>:<tag-name> -f <my_dockerfile>`

-Next login to DockerHub with the account you created.
+Next, login to DockerHub with the account you created.

 :bash:`docker login`

-Next we need to tag the image in a particular way to tell docker to point it to your repository.
+Next, we need to tag the image in a particular way to tell docker to point it to your repository.
 In this case <user-name> and <repo-name> are your username on DockerHub and the name of the repository you wish to push to.

 :bash:`docker tag <image-name>:<tag-name> <user-name>/<repo-name>:<tag-name>`

-Finally we can push the image with:
+Finally, we can push the image with:

 :bash:`docker push <user-name>/<repo-name>:<tag-name>`